UPDATED 2022 DIY Budget Travel Guide to Sagada, Philippines

 Best Places to Shop in Sagada

 Locals from the region are extremely talented when it comes to weaving.
 This is very evident in Sagada Weaving.
-Do not be fooled by the shop’s old-looking exterior.
+Do not be fooled by the shop’s old interior.
 Inside are the best-woven slippers, bags, and apparel.

 Sagada Collections Souvenir and Gift Shop

 Located just across Sagada Weaving, from a t-shirt to keychains, they have all types of Sagada Souvenir items.